May 26, 2026

 This legal order is issued to protect individuals from another person's alarming, intimidating, or threatening behavior that has no lawful purpose.
 The person served with this order is prohibited from contacting, communicating with, or surveilling the petitioner.
 Arrest, criminal charges, or other legal consequences can result from violating it.

-2. Why Responding to it Really Matters?
+2. Why Responding to It Really Matters?

 When you're served with an anti-harassment protection order, responding is crucial.
 If you fail to respond on time, you're losing a chance to be heard and understood by the judge.
 Make sure to file your response and ensure the other party receives it properly before the hearing.